Nautilus Minerals: Solwara-1

-Controversy
+Controversies

 Environmental

 In 2015, a Nautilus-commissioned environmental and social benchmarking report on the Solwara-1 project was released.
 In a presentation made to warn Canadian investors about the risks of investing in the company, the report was criticized by a coalition of Canada-based environmental groups such as MiningWatch Canada, for conflicts of interest and a lack of scientific understanding.
 Nautilus’ claim that the report represented independent research was challenged given that the report was based on information provided by the company.
 The report was also identified as having ignored issues raised by comprehensive independent reviews of the project’s Environmental Impact Statement (EIS).
 Further, the hydrothermal vents at the Solwara-1 site were considered rare ecosystem types, and in a BBC segment on the project's progress, David Attenborough called deep sea mining at hydrothermal vents “deeply tragic”.
 Additionally, the report had assumed no impacts on communities (no affected communities were identified, with no cultural claims) since it was located out to sea.
 This was despite there having been vocal opposition by coastal residents, who reported seeing dead fish wash up on shore and excessive levels of sediment in the area.
 Local protest groups that had formed, such as the Alliance of Solwara Warriors, voiced their opposition to the project.
 Finally, the report’s environmental comparisons to industrial-scale terrestrial mines were challenged given the number of mines planned by Nautilus, and the geographic differences between the projects.